 An open-access, computer laboratory to accompany and support existing courses in the Biological Sciences.
 This course will enable students to develop additional competency during enrollment in other biology courses.
-Units do not apply to the associate degree; offered credit/no-credit.
+Units do not apply to the associate degree and offered credit/no-credit only.
+May be taken 4 times for credit.